Updated: Apr 20

 In the interview, my sense is that Sinek was aiming to help Millennials see the ‘part-to-whole’ relationship of their current state - that critical first step for integration.
 He wasn't ‘blaming’ their parents, their upbringing or even social media's influence.
 He was helping them see the 'ingredients', giving them hope, and inspiring them to use this more objective understanding to become their own agents of change.
 He then suggested ways that companies could facilitate an environment that could support them in the process.
 And personally, I think he gave some very do-able suggestions on how both could begin.

-Think about it another way: If you were assigned the task of taking over a stagnant company and making it productive again, what’s the first thing any responsible COO would do?
+Think about it another way: If you were assigned the task of taking over a stagnant corporation and making it productive again, what’s the first thing any responsible COO would do?
 Find out how it got into its current state.
 What’s working?
 What’s not?
 What ‘ingredients’ resulted in the current state?
 It’s not a blame-game folks.
 It’s simple and necessary, part-to-whole analysis.
 And it's only from this perspective, that we can see what’s really needed to get different results and to flourish.

-Ready to learn the 'parts-to-whole' relationship
+Ready to learn the 'parts-to-whole'

-of your own life?
+relationship of your own life?